-The pharmaceutical, fentanyl, has recently been linked to numerous overdoses is Western Canada.
-A public health crisis related to the substance was declared in British Columbia in 2016 and over there were over 1400 deaths in BC due to fentanyl in 2017
+The pharmaceutical, fentanyl, has recently been linked to numerous overdoses in Western Canada.
+A public health crisis related to the substance was declared in British Columbia in 2016 and there were over 1400 deaths in BC due to fentanyl in 2017

 What is Fentanyl?

 Fentanyl is a strong opioid prescription painkiller.
 To put its strength into perspective, think of Tylenol #3, which contains Codeine.
 Codeine is 1/10 as strong as Morphine.
 Fentanyl, by comparison, is 50 -100 times stronger than Morphine.